 My work is primarily focused on the following areas:

-I wish I had known how broad and deep the energy and infrastructure practice is.
+One misconception about this practice is that it is not as broad as it actually is.
 Our energy and infrastructure group at Orrick alone includes copper mining and hydroelectric project deals, public-private-placement transactions, wind, solar, natural gas, and a variety of other energy project transactions.

 What is unique about your practice area at your firm?